 Brighton is one of the biggest centre’s for street art and graffiti in the UK.
-Indeed on any trip to the south coast city you cannot fail to see streets and buildings full of art.
+Indeed on any trip to the south coast city you can’t fail to see the streets and buildings full of art.
 Street Artists in the city have a host of walls and buildings to play with.
 There is even a piece by Banksy… kind of!

 Some of it admittedly is quite raw.
-This is a city with more graffiti than street art.
-A lot of the alleys between the streets of the old fishing town are littered in an uncurated way interspersed with more substantive murals on the sides of buildings and hidden away in the streets.
+This is a city with more graffiti locations than street art!
+A lot of the alleys between the streets of the old fishing town are littered in an uncurated way.
+These are interspersed with more substantive murals on the sides of buildings and hidden away in the streets.